Off-the-grid: Economic consideration

 It is often done to residential buildings only occasionally occupied, such as vacation cabins, to avoid high initial costs of traditional utility connections.
 Other people choose to live in houses where the cost of outside utilities is prohibitive, or such a distance away as to be impractical.
-In his book How to live off-grid Nick Rosen lists seven reasons for going off-grid.
-The top two are saving money, and reducing the carbon footprint.
-Others include survivalists, preparing for the collapse of the oil economy and bringing life back to the countryside.
+The two main kinds of off-gridders are: those who live off the grid because they are determined to generate their own energy and fuels (including food), and those who had to settle for living off the grid because of immediate grid parity or because the grid was simply too far and expensive to connect to.
+However, those in the first group are the rarest, leaving those in the second group off the grid not by choice but because of a mix of economic and lifestyle necessities.